constructive-news/squirrelnews/README.md

 ### Angular Fire

 The Frontend uses Angular Fire and is configured in Firebase as a Webapp as we are developing a hybrid solution that is as x-platform as possible.

+## (Admin) Frontend [IN DEVELOPMENT]

+besides the 'ng-app' folder there is also an **admin.app** folder which contains another application, which will provide the possibility to manage issues and articles, like editing, creating and publishing.

 ## Firebase